 About Pam

 It was 2017 and after being a successful CIO for a decade, my role was being eliminated.
-I was one of the youngest CIOs in my region at the age of 35 and had been involved with multiple company transformations.
-I had seen first-hand how strong project execution and empathetic leadership were crucial to the success of delivering business transformations.
+I had become one of the youngest CIOs in my region at the age of 35 and had been involved with multiple company transformations.
+I had seen first-hand how strong project execution, change management, and leadership were crucial to the success of delivering business transformations.
 As I prepared to exit my last CIO role, I reflected on my passions and knew instantly what I enjoyed most: bringing order to chaos, strategy execution, and leading teams through change.

 What’s more, what I heard from organizations of all sizes regarding their transformation projects were challenges such as: project delays, resistance to change, and employee burnout.
 These common struggles risk project and company success.
 That is when I realized that my unique experience and passions could help!